Pinkerton: The 1970s Are Calling Joe Biden Again: Is This Saigon 1975? Or Tehran 1979?

 — House Judiciary GOP (@JudiciaryGOP) August 16, 2021

 So all this, plus Murphy’s Law, suggests that the Taliban will reap a huge hostage-haul.
-On the afternoon of the 15th, the New York Times reported that more than 100 journalists employed by U.S. government radio stations have been trapped in the country.
+On the afternoon of August 15, the New York Times reported that more than 100 journalists employed by U.S. government radio stations have been trapped in the country.
 “Journalists are being left behind,” said Rateb Noori, the Kabul bureau news manager of Radio Azadi, a branch of the U.S. government’s Radio Free Europe and Radio Liberty.
-As of now, there’s no way to know how many, if any, of those journalists are American citizens, or have relatives in the U.S. or have some other sort of American residency status.
+As of now, there’s no way to know how many, if any, of those journalists are American citizens or have relatives in the U.S. or have some other sort of American residency status.
 And yet it wouldn’t be surprising if some do and all of them, of course, have a link to the U.S. Which is to say, their capture could be a propaganda prize for the Taliban, and perhaps a hostage-bargaining chip.
 And the fate of those particular journalists aside, it’s likely that many American and Western reporters, technicians, as well as others, are going to end up in the clutches of the Taliban.

 It’s bad enough that Kabul in 2021 is an acid-trip of bad nostalgia to Saigon in 1975.
 It would be even worse if Kabul turns into a replay of Tehran in 1979, complete with hostages on videos, ransom demands, agonizing negotiations, and perhaps valiant but doomed rescue attempts.